carlosjimz87/StopWatch/README.md

 - [ ] Make API requests asynchronous.
 - [ ] Create the RecyclerView for records.
 - [ ] Send the record values to the API and notify to UI.
-- [ ] Implement SharedPreferences cache.
+- [ ] Implement a cache system using SharedPreferences.
-- [ ] Complete test to have good coverage.
+- [ ] Add more tests to have a good coverage.
-- [ ] Adding persistence.

 ## *Extras*